filipesilva/fdb/README.md

 [CLI](#cli) explains what these commands do.

 Then in another terminal go to `~/fdb/user`, and run the code in the Data, Code, and Network sections below.
+Run the `cat` commands separately, since it will take some ms for FileDB to act on file changes.
+Some `echo` commands are using `>>` instead of `>` to append so existing content isn't lost.

-This folder is created by FileDB and automatically watched.
+The `~/fdb/user` folder is created by FileDB and automatically watched.
 It's where you can play with some code and data without thinking too much about it.

 ```sh